 Line Editing: $0.03/word

-A substantive edit covers everything included in a copyedit and also includes editing for organization and logical flow.
-A substantive edit usually involves multiple revisions and more editor–author interaction.
+A line edit covers everything included in a copyedit and also includes editing for organization and logical flow.
+A line edit usually includes two passes and more editor–author interaction.
 The first pass is the in-depth line edit; the second pass, which follows your revisions, is a cleanup copyediting pass.

 Developmental Editing: $0.06/word

-A developmental edit involves multiple editorial passes and a lot of editor–author interaction to hone and develop your plot or argument, tone, characterization, etc. The initial per-word rate includes two full editing passes and a final manuscript evaluation.
-Each editorial pass comes after the author makes revisions based on the first pass.
+A developmental edit involves several editorial passes and a lot of editor–author interaction to hone and develop your plot or argument, tone, characterization, etc. The initial per-word rate includes two full editing passes and a final manuscript evaluation.
+Each editorial pass comes after your revisions based on the previous pass.

 A proofread is designed for final-version text that has already been copyedited and formatted.
 It is the final read-through that catches last-minute errors and items that you, the author, would change yourself if you had your attention drawn to them.
 This is for pieces that are on the verge of printing or electronic distribution.

 Receive all the help you need to polish your elevator pitch, query letter, synopsis, and sample chapters.
 You’ll get multiple passes and a lot of editor–author interaction.